leo-210/sunny/docs/examples/hourly_forecast.md

 This example uses the Forecast API.
 For more information, check the `sunny/api/forecast` module !

+Here, the function `send` corresponds to a function that makes a HTTP request.
+For that, you can use HTTP clients such as `gleam_httpc` or `gleam_fetch`.

 ```gleam
 import birl

 import gleam/float
 import gleam/io
 import gleam/list

 import sunny
 import sunny/api/forecast
 import sunny/api/forecast/data